keystone-engine/keystone-engine.github.io/about.md

 Reporting bugs, or wanting to discuss about technical aspects of the framework?

-Want to let us know you are happily using Unicorn for your products/training/works?
+Want to let us know you are happily using Keystone for your products/training/works?

 - [Mailing list](http://www.freelists.org/list/keystone-engine) would be the best method to contact us.
 This is the place for long conversations.